NamitaVermaa/Projects/README.md

 # Projects
-consist of all projects related to Excel,Python, Tableau, SQL, ML
+consist of all projects related to Excel,Python, Tableau, SQL, ML, Power BI